levimatther/metaapi-node.js-sdk/readme.md

 ```

 #### Overriding local history storage
 By default history is stored in memory only.
-You can override history storage to save trade history to a persistant storage like MongoDB database.
+You can override history storage to save trade history to a persistent storage like MongoDB database.
 ```javascript
 import {HistoryStorage} from 'metaapi.cloud-sdk';